Eventador/eventador.github.io/_documentation/getting_started_guide.md

 SELECT * FROM ev_sample_view LIMIT 10;
 ```

 Continuous views are created on a stream.
-Every pipeline has a default stream named ```<pipeline name>_stream``` created automatically.
+Every pipeline has a default stream named ```<pipeline name>_stream``` created automatically, with a payload field with the data type JSON.

-Users can create a new continuous view:
+You can create a new continuous view:

 ```
-CREATE CONTINUOUS VIEW AS
+CREATE CONTINUOUS VIEW sensor_temps WITH (max_age = '5 minutes') AS
-SELECT
+   SELECT payload->>sensor::integer, AVG(payload->>temp::numeric)
+   FROM sensor_stream
+GROUP BY payload->>sensor;
 ```

 More information on continuous views is available in the [PipelineDB documentation](http://docs.pipelinedb.com/continuous-views.html)

 ## Monitoring the pipeline

+## Versions
+- Kafka v0.10
+- Confluent kafka-REST proxy v3.0.0
+- Confluent Schema Registry v3.0.0
+- PipelineDB 0.9.3/PostgreSQL 9.5